wjrh/wjrh.org/source/contact.md

 #### Board Meetings

-You can attend our open Board Meetings, held every week on Monday at 7:00PM in our Hogg Hall Studio.
+You can attend our open Board Meetings, held every week on Tuesday at 7:00PM in our Hogg Hall Studio.
 These meetings are held only on weeks when the college is in session.
 Email us with any questions regarding meeting dates/times.